minetest/dev.luanti.org/content/about/luanti.md

 ## Name

 In the beginning, Luanti was called “**Minetest-c55**”.
 The “c55” stands for “celeron55”, the original creator.
 The “Minetest” was chosen simply because he wanted to test how far he could come with a Minecraft clone.
-(But today, Luanti is a game engine for all sorts of voxel games, not just Minecraft clones.)

 As the project attracted a larger following, the ”-c55” was dropped and so the new name was “**Minetest**” and that name stuck for many years.
 But many people didn’t like the name because of the “test” in the name.